 Tip 1 – Good First Impression

 Arrive on time, and be friendly and enthusiastic, without being over the top.
 Show everyone that you are happy to be there and looking forward to working with them.
-It can take a while for people to change their mind about you after a bad first impression, so you need to hit the ground running.
-Learn peoples name as quickly as possible and be as helpful as you can.
+It can take a while for people to change their minds about you after a bad first impression, so you need to hit the ground running.
+Learn people’s names as quickly as possible and be as helpful as you can.

 Tip 2 – Know Your Job

 Your boss will have certain expectations for you when you start your job.
 You need to know what these are.
 You will also need to learn what parts of your job are the most important so that you can prioritise your tasks when under pressure with deadlines.
 Obtain a detailed job description from your boss so that you know precisely what is expected of you.